asetski/PyGame_chimp_game/README.md

 # PyGame chimp.py edited by Mikalai Asetski

-Images, sounds and background music stored at the same directory inside folder named data.
+Images, sounds and background music stored at the same directory inside folder named "data".
 To puase the game use SPACE key

 ## make screen bigger(5)